cal-cs184-student/sp23-proj-webpage-hiro/project1/project1.md

 # Part 2: Super-Sampling
 On a high-level, our approach towards super-sampling is to use `sample_buffer` as a high-resolution screen space.
-Then, on `resolve_to_framebuffer` call, we will downsample the `sample_buffer` array to fill the `framebuffer`.
+Then, on `resolve_to_framebuffer` call, we will downsample the `sample_buffer` array to fill the `rgb_framebuffer_target`.

 Here is our modified rasterizing pipeline:
 1. Re-size the `sample_buffer` array to size `width * height * sample_rate`